GRAVITATION

 \(\frac{\left(\frac{d\varphi}{dr}\right)^2}{\left(\frac{du}{dr}\right)^2}=\frac{u^4}{\left({1\over b^2}-u^2(1-R_su)\right)u^4}\) or: \(\left(\frac{d\varphi}{du}\right)^2=\frac{1}{R_su^3-u^2+{1\over b^2}}\) that is:

-\(\frac{du}{d\varphi}=\pm\sqrt{R_su^3-u^2+{1\over b^2}}\hspace{2cm}\)(3.j)
+\(\frac{du}{d\varphi}=\pm\sqrt{R_su^3-u^2+{1\over b^2}}\hspace{2cm}\)(3.j),

 Equation (3.j) shows, on the one hand, that the trajectory of \(p\) coming from infinity (\(u=0\)) is entirely determined by the values of the parameter \(b\) and the mass \(M\) of the massive object (through \(R_s\)) and, on the other hand, that for a given emission point there are two possible geodesics for the photon, corresponding to \(\frac{du}{d\varphi}_{initial}>0\) or \(\frac{du}{d\varphi}_{initial}<0\).